Back to Blog

 Collaborate with stakeholders

-• Involve HR, managers, and employee representatives in interpreting the results.
+• Involve HR, manager support, and employee representatives in interpreting the results.

 • Get their input to fully understand the challenges and opportunities highlighted by the survey.